Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Introduction

-In this paper, we aims to provide a comprehensive overview of causal reasoning for spatial-temporal representation learning, attract attention, encourage discussions, bring to the forefront the urgency of developing novel causality guided spatial-temporal representation learning methods.
-Although there exist some surveys \cite{scholkopf2021toward,cheng2022evaluation,yang2021deconfounded,shen2021towards,yu2021unified,chen2020bias} about causal reasoning, these works are intended for general representation learning tasks such as deconfounding, out-of-distribution (OOD) generalization, and debiasing.
-Differently, our paper focuses on the systematic and comprehensive survey of related works, datasets, insights, future challenges and opportunities for causal reasoning, spatial-temporal representation learning, and their integration.
-In addition to present the review more concisely and clearly, this paper selects and cites related work by considering their sources, publication years, impact, and the cover of different aspects of the topic surveyed in this paper.
+In this paper, we aim to provide a comprehensive overview of causal reasoning for visual representation learning, attract attention, encourage discussions, and bring to the forefront the urgency of developing novel causality-guided visual representation learning methods.
+Although there are some surveys \cite{scholkopf2021toward,cheng2022evaluation,yang2021deconfounded,shen2021towards,yu2021unified,chen2020bias} about causal reasoning, these works are intended for general representation learning tasks such as deconfounding, out-of-distribution (OOD) generalization, and debiasing.
+Differently, our paper focuses on the systematic and comprehensive survey of related works, datasets, insights, future challenges and opportunities for causal reasoning, visual representation learning, and their integration.
+To present the review more concisely and clearly, this paper selects and cites related work by considering their sources, publication years, impact, and the cover of different aspects of the topic surveyed in this paper.
 The overview of the structure of this paper is shown in Fig. \ref{fig:framework}.
 Overall, the main contributions of this paper are given as follows.

-Firstly, this paper mathematically presents the basic concepts of causality, the structural causal model (SCM), the independent causal mechanism (ICM) principle, causal inference, and causal intervention.
-Then, based on the analysis, this paper further gives some directions for conducting causal reasoning on spatial-temporal representation learning tasks.
-Note that, to the best of our knowledge, this paper is the first that propose the potential research directions for causal spatial-temporal representation learning.
+Firstly, this paper presents the basic concepts of causality, the structural causal model (SCM), the independent causal mechanism (ICM) principle, causal inference, and causal intervention.
+Then, based on the analysis, this paper further gives some directions for conducting causal reasoning on visual representation learning tasks.
+Note that to the best of our knowledge, this paper is the first that proposes the potential research directions for causal visual representation learning.

-Secondly, a prospective review is introduced to systematically and structurally review the existing works according to their efforts in the above-pointed directions for conducting causal spatial-temporal representation learning more efficiently.
-Our survey focuses on the relation between spatial-temporal representation learning and causal reasoning, and provides better understanding about why and how existing causal reasoning methods can be helpful in spatial-temporal representation learning, as well as providing inspiration for future researches and studies.
+Secondly, a prospective review is introduced to systematically and structurally review the existing works according to their efforts in the above-pointed directions for conducting causal visual representation learning more efficiently.
+We focus on the relation between visual representation learning and causal reasoning and provide a better understanding of why and how existing causal reasoning methods can be helpful in visual representation learning, as well as providing inspiration for future research and studies.